 Prisoners Building Homes Programme

-It was set up to enable prisoners to be employed and trained by modular housing providers to build low carbon, modular homes for local communities and vulnerable people across the South West.
+It was set up to enable prisoners to be employed and trained by modular housing providers to build low carbon, modular homes for local communities and vulnerable people.
+It provides an opportunity to reduce reoffending by ensuring prisoners have the skills they need to help secure employment upon their release.

 In March 2021 the Programme delivered a proof of concept home on a Torbay Council owned site, funded by the Police and Crime Commissioner for Devon, Cornwall and the Isles of Scilly.
 This home was constructed by prisoners at a prison workshop at HMP Leyhill and assembled on site with the assistance of a Probation client.